OsmosysSoftware/angular-docker-sample/README.md

 ## Development

 1. Clone the repository
-2. Go to root directory of [angular-docker-sample-app](./angular-docker-sample-app)
+2. Go to the root directory of [angular-docker-sample-app](./angular-docker-sample-app)
 3. Execute the following commands
 ```shell
 # install dependencies